ntk148v/til/python/scaling-python/README.md

 ## Chapter 1: Scaling?

-### 1.1 Across CPU.
+### 1.1 Across CPU

 ### 1.2.
-Distributed Systems.
+Distributed Systems

 * Advantages:
   * Horizontal scalability
   * Fault tolerance
 * Drawbacks:
   * Multithreading, concurrency & parallelism come into play and complicate the workflow (e.g locking usage).
   * What can fail will fail, such as random node in the middle of an operation or a laggy network, so tolerance for failure must be built-in.
 * Approach to writing distributed system is to make them purely functional, i.e. without any shared state -> **Stateless**

 ### 1.3 Service-Oriented Architecture